4 min read

 - Allow rice and chicken to cool before feeding to your dog.

 of thumb here is to mix 1/3 portion of meat to 2/3 portion of rice.
 Now that

 Likewise, for a little doggo who only eats 1 cup of food a day, start with a 1/4 to 1/3 cup of the mixture, and so on.
 The rules are the same for puppies who need a chicken and rice diet, but be sure to consult your vet for the specific needs of your growing furball.

 Always watch how your dog is feeling.
-While they will probably gobble up the chicken and rice like there’s no tomorrow, its what happens after they eat that tells you how they feel.
-Be sure to follow any veterinarian instructions, and take your dog to the clinic if symptoms get worse or persist.
+While they will probably gobble up the chicken and rice like there’s no tomorrow, it's what happens after they eat that tells you how they feel.
+Be sure to follow your veterinarian's instructions, and take your dog to the clinic if symptoms get worse or persist.

 Most dogs stay on the chicken and rice diet for 2 to 3 days.
 Your vet will tell you how long to give the chicken and rice

 diet to your dog and when to reintroduce your dog’s regular food.